AK-Homberger/BD35F-FridgeController/README.md

 Connect the D1 mini with an USB-Cable to the PC and upload the sketch to the D1 Mini.
 Later uploads can be done with the OTA function via network.

 ### NodeMCU-PyFlasher
 This works without installation of the IDE.
-Simply download the [NodeMCU-PyFlasher](https://github.com/nodemcu/nodemcu-firmware/releases) ans start it.
+Simply download the [NodeMCU-PyFlasher](https://github.com/nodemcu/nodemcu-firmware/releases) and start it.

 ![Flasher](https://github.com/AK-Homberger/BD35F-FridgeController/blob/main/Flasher.png)

-Select appropriate Serial port and then move to the bin file in the deownloaded code.
-Use the seetings as shown fo the upload.
+Select appropriate serial port and then move to the bin file in the deownloaded code.
+Use the seetings as shown for the upload.

 ## Usage